-The African American Biographical Database (AABD) is a ground-breaking online collection of African American history, which brings together in one resource the biographies of thousands of African Americans, many not to be found in any other online reference source.
-These biographical sketches have been carefully assembled from biographical dictionaries, yearbooks, directories, histories, personal accounts, and other published sources.
-The full text of almost 300 rare books is displayed and searchable in page images, intact with images and illustrations.
+The African American Biographical Database (AABD) brings together in one resource the biographies of thousands of African Americans, many not to be found in any other reference source.
+These biographical sketches have been carefully assembled from biographical dictionaries and other sources.

-This extraordinary collection contains extended narratives of African American activists, business people, former slaves, performing artists, educators, lawyers, physicians, writers, church leaders, homemakers, church and missionary leaders, government workers, athletes, farmers, scientists, factory workers, and more--both the famous and the everyday person.
+This extraordinary collection contains extended narratives of African American activists, business people, former slaves, performing artists, educators, lawyers, physicians, writers, church leaders, homemakers, religious workers, government workers, athletes, farmers, scientists, factory workers, and more--both the famous and the everyday person.
 Their stories are pivotal to an understanding of the Black American experience over the last two centuries.

-AABD is available on an annual subscription and by permanent purchase.
+AABD is available on an annual subscription.
+The database is updated bimonthly.